 Nancy Klingenstein Simpkins is a founding Trustee and current Board Chair of The Wild Center, a natural history museum in the Adirondacks.
 She is Chairman of the Board of Miss Porter’s School and a Trustee of Teachers College, Columbia University.
 She also serves on the Advisory Board of the Klingenstein Center at Teachers College, Columbia University.
 She is president of the HABE Foundation and a Trustee of the Esther A and Joseph Klingenstein Fund, the Klingenstein Third Generation Fund and the Sadie and Harry E Davis Fund.
 She earned her BA from Smith College.

 Sally Klingenstein Martell

 From 1994 – 2019 Sally was the Executive Director of The Klingenstein Third Generation Foundation.
-She earned her BA at Tulane University and MFA at Stony Brook University.
-Sally has served on the boards of the 92nd Street Y, Emma Willard School, The Town School and Art Start.
+She earned her BA at Tulane University, MFA in Writing and Literature at Stony Brook University, and was a 2021 BookEnds Fellow.
+Sally has served on the boards of the 92nd Street Y and The Town School, and is a current trustee of Emma Willard School, The New-York Historical Society, and is the President of the Klingenstein-Martell Foundation.
 She is now a full-time novelist.

 Eliot Brenner, Ph.D.